gommzystudio/lymmzy_wiki/wiki/Home.md

 ## Getting starded
-The Lymmzy.com server is a native 1.17.1 server, but it is also possible to join with other versions but we recommend 1.17.1.
+You can enter Lymmzy.com with Minecraft Java 1.17.
 To be able to play you need an original Minecraft java account from Minecraft.net, launchers like "TLauncher" are not legal and are not supported.